satishbagali/joel_proj/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LPWJ Documentation's documentation! - 1
+LPWJ Documentation's documentation! - 1
 ==============================================
+This is about the decent looking simple documentation of LPWJ Project.
+Are you ready to explore?

 .. toctree::
    :maxdepth: 2